Niklas-Mezynski/fontys-intelligent-traffic-control-g12-scn/documentation/article.md

 I also made sure that the meetings took place within the limitations of the timebox.
 Henrik and I worked together closely to make sure that he, as product owner, got the deliverables he wanted in-time.
 We planned the deliverables together in the project board and I made sure that everyone knew what their tasks were.

-As a team member, I ...
+As a team member, I took part in the group designing discussions and contributed to the decisions we made as a group.
+I primarily worked on the Visual Paradigm file.
+During the implementation I primarily focussed on creating tests and also focussed on the trafficlights themselves.

 ### Henrik
 As a product owner, I was responsible for frequently updating the product backlog.
 After every sprint planning meeting, I set up the "To Do" log for the next sprint.